exom-dev/lirouter/README.md

 live-server --port=3000 --entry-file="index.html"
 ```

-You can choose any port, but I'll stick with `3000`.
+You can choose any port, such as `3000`.

 >The `--entry-file` argument is important, as it tells the server to replace all missing files with `index.html`.

 The local server should work now.

-### Hosting

-If you want to host your SPA, you should choose a hosting service that supports SPAs.

-I recommend GitHub Pages.
-Though it doesn't officially support SPAs, you can still make it work with them.

->[Here](https://github.com/rafrex/spa-github-pages) is a guide for SPA GitHub Pages.

 # Documentation